 Director and Co-founder

 12-year-old Jen-ai’s heart was filled with quiet resentment: how could her family send her to volunteer in such a filthy, uncivilized place?
 But as she worked long, hard days in a remote Taiwanese village caring for a generation of people whose lives were dictated by systemic racism and abject poverty, a pang of conscience stirred her heart.

 Determined to make a difference, Jen-ai enrolled in a 4-week volunteer service trip to rural China, only to return home disenchanted and disillusioned.
 Despite her pure intentions,

-Jen-ai had perpetuated the very system of inequality she sought to end.
+Jen-ai realized that she had perpetuated the very system of inequality she sought to end.
 In building schools, she had deprived unemployed locals of much-needed jobs.
 In teaching English to aboriginal youth who could barely speak Mandarin, she had left them powerless and voiceless in a society dominated by Mandarin-speakers.
 Then and there, China challenged Jen-ai to question the true meaning of charity.
 She began to wonder if there was a better way to help people.

 Refusing to accept her volunteer experience in China as the standard, Jen-ai founded Hope for Happiness (HFH) when she was 16 to address critical social issues in a way that upholds the dignity of all groups involved.
 With an emphasis on dialogue, collaboration and respect for diversity, Jen-ai has led over 80 young people in the innovation, funding and implementation of powerful community-based programs that combat global health disparities.
 Over the years, she has advanced HFH reach by opening two chapters of HFH and garnering the support of non-profits and businesses across Canada.